jo3-l/blog/content/posts/bitap.md

 }
 ```

 How can we improve this algorithm further?
-One observation we can make is that the in-progress states in `active` are always integers between `0` and `m = len(P)`, the length of the pattern.
-If $m$ is not too large, there may be a more efficient way to represent the `active` set instead of a list of integers.
+One observation we can make is that the in-progress states in `active` are now always integers between `0` and `len(P)`, the length of the pattern.
+If $P$ is not too long (implying $m$ is small), there may be a more efficient way to represent the `active` set instead of a list of integers.
 This idea is what leads us to our next modification, using _bitsets_ and bit manipulation, from which the bitap algorithm arises.

 ### Bit manipulation

-Indeed, if $P$ is relatively short, say `len(P) < 64`, then we can encode the set of active states in a single integer (understood as a 64-bit bitset.)
+Indeed, if $P$ is relatively short, say `len(P) < 64`, then we can pack the set of active states into a single integer (understood as a 64-bit bitset.)
 So, for instance, if `active = {1, 2, 7}`, then

 ```
 active_bitset = 0b1000_0110